elastic/azure-marketplace/README.md

     </td></tr>

   <tr><td>userJobTitle</td><td>enum</td>
     <td>Your job title.
-Pick the nearest one that matches from the list of options
+Pick the nearest one that matches from <a href="https://github.com/elastic/azure-marketplace/blob/master/src/allowedValues.json">the list of job titles</a>
     </td></tr>

 </table>

 ### Command line deploy